mozilla-services/autopush/docs/architecture.rst

 -------------

 Due to the complexity of having notifications spread across two tables, several rules are used to avoid losing messages during the month transition.
-These rules are important to follow as its unlikely perfect time will be kept and connection nodes need to ensure they don't miss notifications that may be in a table they weren't expecting.

 The logic for connection nodes is more complex, since only the connection node knows when the client connects, and how many messages it has read through.